 Schedule of Key Project Dates: Describe the significant dates in the project.
-If you include activities that occur before January 1, 2018, indicate by adding an asterisk (\) and make sure that those activities and costs are not included on the Project Budget form.
+If you include activities that occur before January 1, 2020, indicate by adding an asterisk () and make sure that those activities and costs are not included on the Project Budget form.
 (1,500 Character Limit, including spaces)

-Promotion & Publicity: Briefly describe your plans for promoting and/or publicizing the project.
+Promotion & Publicity: Briefly describe your plans for promoting and/or publicizing the project and any efforts made to reach the identified underserved population.
 (1,000 Character Limit, including spaces)

 Performance Measurement: How will you measure the success of your project?
 Describe any plans you have for program evaluation, for working collaboratively with researchers, strategic consultants, program evaluators, and/or any other plans for performance measurement related to the project.
+Explain how your methods are relevant to the project.
 (1,000 Character Limit, including spaces)